clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

     </div>
 </div>

+I improved a lot at Georgia Tech and then had a not so great year (performance wise) at Michigan.
+I had an amazing time at both places and made friends I'll be connected to forever.

-This was probably the most significant part of my career but I'll leave most of the details for the full post.
-My friend and former teammate Kevin Fang has a great and relevant post about swimming in college [here](https://fourcontext.com/index.php/2022/02/pros-and-cons-of-being-a-college-swimmer/).
+*This was the most significant part of my career but I'll leave most of the details for the full post.
+My friend and former teammate Kevin Fang has a great post about swimming in college [here](https://fourcontext.com/index.php/2022/02/pros-and-cons-of-being-a-college-swimmer/).*

 ### Post Grad (2023-2024)
-I trained with [Alto Swim Club](https://altoswimclub.com/) at Stanford for one year while also having a full time job as a satellite systems engineer.
+I had a job opportunity in the SF Bay Area and discovered it might be feasible for me to train for one more year.
+I swam with [Alto Swim Club](https://altoswimclub.com/) at Stanford for one year while working as a satellite systems engineer.
 There were about five other post grads training in that group which was nice because we kept each other in check with training despite our "adult" responsibilities.

 <div class = "container">